BibleTools

 If anything is certain about the future, there is a judgment according to works for all who live and die.
 How can anyone who says he believes the Bible claim that works are not required of the Christian when God emphatically declares that they are required of us, even though they do not justify us before Him?

-Do we not all desire to be in the Kingdom of God?
+Do we not all desire to inherit the Kingdom of God?
 Certainly, we must if we are at all impressed with the glory to which God has called us.
 However, have we considered deeply whether we would enjoy being there, should we be given that privilege?
 God's Kingdom will be a holy place inhabited by holy people.
-Is it not apparent that those in God's Kingdom will have spent a great deal of time being prepared, trained, and formed and shaped for living there?
+Is it not apparent that those who inherit God's Kingdom will have spent a great deal of time being prepared, trained, and formed and shaped for living there?

 The concept of deathbed repentance and absolution is a lie palmed off by Satan.
 Likewise false is the belief in a purgatory following death, in which a person prepares for living in paradise.
 These are nowhere found in Scripture, nor is the idea that one needs only to be justified through Christ's blood.
 If these things were so, Romans 5:9-10 would not declare: